 Layer 1: The Telco Network

-Layer 2: The Aggregator
+Layer 2: The USSD Gateway (Aggregator)

-Aggregators like Arkesel sit between the telco and your application.
-They handle shortcode provisioning, telco integrations, and session routing.
-When a user dials your code, the aggregator translates the telco’s signaling protocol into a clean HTTP POST to your server.
+USSD gateway providers like Arkesel sit between the telco and your application.
+They handle shortcode provisioning, telco integrations, and session routing across multiple carriers.

 Layer 3: Your Application Server